IP-CAM/CryPay-Payment-Extension-for-Opencart-v.2.x-v.3.x/README.md

 ### For OpenCart version 3.*
 follow these steps to install and configure the crypay payment extension:

-1. Download the latest release of the crypay extension for OpenCart.
+1. <a href="https://github.com/ctsolutionsk/opencart-plugin/releases">Download</a> the latest release of the crypay extension for OpenCart.

 2. Go to "Extensions" » "Installer" in your OpenCart admin panel and upload the file "crypay-opencart.ocmod.zip".